Microbiology Specimen Collection and Transport

 - Biopsy or tissue: Keep moist with sterile saline or viral transport media [do not use viral transport media (VTM) if bacterial, AFB, or fungal cultures are also requested; VTM is available in kits from Hospital Stores (33595, 33625).

-- CSF: Collect 1-5 mL in a sterile container.
-HSV requests on CSF will be performed as PCR only.
+- CSF: Collect 0.5 mL in a sterile container.
+Transport immediately to laboratory.

 - Nasopharyngeal swab: Collect specimen using the flexible minitip flocked swab (Hospital Stores #33595).
 Measure the distance from the patient’s nostril to the nasopharynx (half the distance from nostril to base of the ear) and hold the swab at that location.
 Do not advance the swab beyond that point.
 Gently insert the swab along the base of one nostril (straight back, not upwards) and continue along the floor of the nasal passage until reaching the nasopharynx.
 Rotate swab 2-3 times and hold in place for 5 seconds.
 Place swab in tube containing viral transport medium.
 Break off the excess length of swab at the score mark to permit capping of the tube.